Registrar, Melissa Steiner

 Assistant to the Registrar, Anthony Cole

-Official transcripts, both electronic and paper versions, should now be ordered online through Parchment at: https://exchange.parchment.com/send/adds/index.php?main_page=login&s_id=dg65fRWr9UBeowG2
+Official transcripts, both electronic and paper versions, can be ordered online through our transcript partner, Parchment.

 There is a one-time registration process, similar to other online ordering sites, after which official transcripts may be ordered and paid for through the site.
 Electronic transcripts sent through Parchment carry a security feature verifying that the transcript has not been altered.
 You may also upload attachments, including your resume or other cover pages required by the recipient.

-Our office receives orders daily on weekdays, so transcripts should be mailed or transmitted electronically within one or two business days.
+Our office receives orders daily on weekdays, so transcripts should be mailed or transmitted electronically within one or two business days, though high volume may cause delays.
 You will receive an e-mail when your order is received and another when it has been fulfilled.
 Please check with the receiving school or company to see if they prefer paper or electronic delivery of your academic record.

-Current students may order paper copies of their official transcript through the Registrar’s office, but must order through the Parchment site for electronic transcripts.
+Current students may order paper copies of their official transcript by visiting the Registrar’s Office, but must order through the Parchment site for official electronic transcripts.

 Students are reminded that their accounts must be clear of all fines and fees, loans must be in current status, and the financial aid exit interview on file (if applicable) before an official transcript may be released.
 In addition, the college reserves the right to hold the transcripts of students who have similar outstanding obligations at other institutions that participate in federal financial aid (Title IV) programs.